21 Rustic Bedroom Decor Ideas That Tell Your Story

 Add Character with Distressed or Unfinished Wood Nightstands

-5. Ground Your Design with an Earthy Color Palette
+5. Ground Everything in an Earthy Color Palette

 Rustic bedroom featuring a distressed light wood nightstand with a vintage lamp and books next to a bed with linen bedding.